azareei/azareei.github.io/_posts/2025-01-07-Generative-AI.md

 layout: post
 title: Generative AI
 date: 2025-01-07 14:00:00-0400
-number headings: first-level 1, max 6, start-at 1, _.1.1
+number headings: auto, first-level 1, max 6, start-at 1, _.1.1
 toc:
 beginning: true
 ---

+This is my note capturing my journey in getting deeper in Generative AI.

+# Generative AI

 A generative model is a *joint* probability distribution $p(x)$, for $x\in\mathcal{X}$ .
 It's a joint distribution because $x$ can be multidimensional where it consists of multiple variables  $(x_1, x_2, \ldots, x_n)$.